inklabs/kommerce-core/README.md

 ## Description

-This project is over 11,000 lines of code.
-Unit tests are 30-40% of those lines.
-There are three main types of modules in this project:
+This project is over 12,000 lines of code.
+Unit tests account for 30-40% of that total.
+There are four main modules in this project:

 * Entities (src/Entity)
     - These are plain old PHP objects.
 You will not find any ORM code or external dependencies here.
 This is where